tearitco/SRW-Engine-MV-Public/docs/manual.md

 * setDeployCount <amount>

-	Set the total number of particapants for the next deployment, ships not included.
+	Set the total number of participants for the next deployment, ships not included.

 * assignSlot <slot> <actor_id>